 Students must provide college placement test scores (ACT, PERT or SAT) in English, reading, and mathematics.
 All scores must be at college level to be admitted to the Dual Enrollment Program.

 Upon graduation from high school, you must submit an official high school transcript that reflects your high school graduation date.
-If you wish to continue at Valencia as a degree-seeking student following your high school graduation, you also must submit a completed Change of Major/Program Form, which will identify the degree you will seek and you must prove Florida residency for tuition purposes via the Residency Statement.
-International dual enrollment students must meet the admission requirements for international students presented below.
+If you wish to continue at Valencia College as a degree-seeking student following your high school graduation, you also must submit a Change of Program/Major form found in your Atlas account.
+It is also encouraged that you prove Florida residency for tuition purposes via the Residency Statement and submit a FASFA for Financial Aid.
+International Dual Enrollment students must meet the admission requirements for international students presented below.

-For further information you may refer to the Educational Enhancements section of this catalog or speak with the guidance counselor at your school.
+For further information you may refer to the Educational Enhancement Opportunities section of this catalog or speak with the guidance counselor at your school.

-- You are seeking a degree from another institution and desire to take a course at Valencia, as a transient student, for transfer credit.
-Although you are not required to submit a transcript of your other college records in order to attend Valencia, you must have written permission (Transient Student Form) from your “home” college or university and complete the Valencia Application for Admission form.
-You must submit a Transient Student Form for each term you enroll as a transient student at Valencia.
-If your “home” institution is a Florida public institution, you must electronically process a Transient Student Form for Valencia through FloridaShines; you do not need to complete the Valencia Application for Admission form .
+- You are seeking a degree from another institution and desire to take a course at Valencia College, as a transient student, for transfer credit.
+Although you are not required to submit a transcript of your other college records in order to attend Valencia College, you must have written permission (Transient Student Form) from your “home” college or university and complete the Valencia Application for Admission form.
+You must submit a Transient Student Form for each term you enroll as a transient student at Valencia College.
+If your “home” institution is a Florida public institution, you must electronically process a Transient Student Form for Valencia College through FloridaShines; you do not need to complete the Valencia Application for Admission form .

 - You have a Certificate of Completion (Attendance) from a Florida high school.
 You will be admitted as a non-degree-seeking Provisional Student; your enrollment will be limited to developmental courses and other selected courses; and you will not be eligible to earn an applied technology diploma, a technical certificate or a degree.
 You will remain classified as a non-degree-seeking Provisional Student until you provide a GED score report after completing the GED through a state department of education.

 - You are out of high school, and without a standard high school diploma or a Certificate of Completion (CPT Eligible) or a GED.
-You will be admitted as a non-degree-seeking Provisional Student, your enrollment will be limited to selected courses, and you will not be eligible to earn an applied technology diploma, a technical certificate or a degree.
-You will remain classified as a non-degree seeking Provisional Student until you provide a high school equivalency score report after completing the GED through a state department of education, or until you successfully complete 15 credits of college level courses with a grade of C or higher.
+You will be admitted as a non-degree-seeking Provisional Student; your enrollment will be limited to developmental courses and other selected courses; and you will not be eligible to earn an applied technology diploma, a technical certificate or a degree.
+You will remain classified as a non-degree-seeking Provisional Student until you provide a GED score report after completing the GED through a state department of education, or until you successfully complete 15 credits of college level courses with a grade of C or higher.
 At that time, you may request a change of status to be admitted as a degree-seeking student.
 Note that Provisional students who achieve degree-seeking status by completing 15 credit hours will remain ineligible for federal financial aid under Title IV programs, as eligibility for these programs requires a standard high school diploma, GED, or equivalent.